Facebook Instagram Twitter Youtube

 • Includes rubber rings and other housing changes for noise reduction

-• Available as standalone product from Zwift, with a multi-trainer freehub or without a freehub
+• Available as a standalone product from Zwift with new Click v2

 • Ships with the Zwift Ride smart frame